 In situations like this where lanes are reduced, drivers sometimes become more aggressive, which results in a variety of traffic accidents, including rear-end collisions, T-bone collisions at intersections, fender benders, sideswipe collisions, and many others.
 Aggressive drivers often fail to drive defensively, thus putting themselves and others at risk.

 If you have been injured in a traffic accident in Austin, contact an Austin car accident attorney as soon as possible.
 You may be eligible to receive money damages to compensate for your injuries and property damage.
 An experienced Austin car accident attorney will review your case and help you understand what options are available.

-The attorneys at Terry & Kelly, PLLC have represented many victims of car accidents.
+The attorneys at TK Injury Lawyers have represented many victims of car accidents.
 They strive to protect their clients’ interests and advocate for fair settlements.
 Call us at 512-910-2000 for a free initial consultation and case review.

 Even “minor” fender benders can bring about major ramifications.
 Over two million Americans will suffer “whiplash” injuries each year, causing persistent neck and upper back pain.
 One of the most common causes of whiplash injury is motor vehicle accidents.
 The National Highway Traffic Safety Administration (NHTSA) has estimated that rear-end collisions account for 6 percent […]

 Despite the dangers associated with drunk and intoxicated driving, some individuals still choose to get behind the wheel of a motor vehicle while they are under the influence of alcohol.
 Doing so is a surefire way for them to cause a motor vehicle collision.
 Because alcohol is a depressant, it slows down the functioning of […]